learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/psychological-measurement.md

 ## References {#References-254pt}

 1. MacDonald, T. K., & Martineau, A. M. (2002).
-Self-esteem, mood, and intentions to use condoms: When does low self-esteem lead to risky health behaviors? __Journal of Experimental Social Psychology, 38__, 299–306. ↵
+Self-esteem, mood, and intentions to use condoms: When does low self-esteem lead to risky health behaviors? _Journal of Experimental Social Psychology, 38_, 299–306.
-2. Rosenberg, M. (1989). __Society and the adolescent self-image__ (rev. ed.).
-Middletown, CT: Wesleyan University Press. ↵
+2. Rosenberg, M. (1989). _Society and the adolescent self-image_ (rev. ed.).
+Middletown, CT: Wesleyan University Press.